CLoVE: Personalized Federated Learning through Clustering of Loss Vector Embeddings: Theoretical analysis of 's performance

 Furthermore, Lemma~\ref{lemma:dist:bound} shows that with high probability, SLVs of each cluster are concentrated around their means.
 We use these results, combined with a result of~\cite{dasgupta2007spectral} to prove Lemma~\ref{lemma:matrix:norm} which establishes that the norm of the matrix $X(\boldsymbol{\theta})$ of ``centered SLVs'', whose $i$-th row is $a_{s(i)}^i(\boldsymbol{\theta}) - c_{s(i)}(\boldsymbol{\theta})$, is bounded.
 That is, for $\gamma = \sqrt {d \frac{1}{2n} \left( 9 + \sigma^2 \right) }$, with high probability: $\|X(\boldsymbol{\theta}) \| \le \gamma \sqrt{M} \mbox {polylog} (M)$.
 By combining these results, we are able to derive the proximity condition of Theorem~\ref{thm:minpoints:bound}.

 Next, we prove our second key result, that models constructed by \clove converge exponentially fast towards their optimal counterpart.
-Let $\boldsymbol{\theta}^i$ denote model collection at round $i$. \begin{theorem} After $T$ rounds, each model $\theta_k \in \boldsymbol{\theta}^T$ satisfies $\| \theta_k - \theta^*_k\| \le \dfrac{\Delta}{c_1^T}$, with high probability, for a constant $c_1$. \end{theorem}
+Let $\boldsymbol{\theta}^i$ denote model collection at round $i$. \begin{theorem} After $T$ rounds, each model $\theta_k \in \boldsymbol{\theta}^T$ satisfies $\| \theta_k - \theta^*_k\| \le \frac{\Delta}{c_1^T}$, with high probability, for a constant $c_1$. \end{theorem}

 In the first round, the models $\boldsymbol{\theta}^1$ for \clove are initialized to be ortho-normal, ensuring accurate cluster recovery by Theorem~\ref{theorem:proximity:main}.
-Under the assumption that for all clusters $k$, $n_km_k \left(\frac{\rho}{\rho + 1}\right)^2 \gg \mbox {polylog} (K)$, where $\rho = \Delta^2 / \sigma^2$, Lemma~\ref{lem:bi:matching} shows that the min-cost bi-bipartite matching found by \clove yields an optimal client-to-model match with probability close to 1.
-Furthermore, Lemma~\ref{lemma:gradient:update} demonstrates that as a consequence of this optimal match, the updated models $\boldsymbol{\theta}^2$, obtained by applying gradient updates from clients to their assigned models, are $\Delta$-proximal with high probability, provided that the learning rate $\eta$ is suitably chosen.
+Under the assumption that for all clusters $k$, $n_km_k \left(\frac{\rho}{\rho + 1}\right)^2 \gg \mbox {polylog} (K)$, where $\rho = \Delta^2 / \sigma^2$ (which stems from Assumption 4: $n_k m_k$, total number of data points in cluster $k$, should normally be much larger than the number of clusters $K$ as long as $\rho$ -- which is proportional to the SNR (Signal to Noise Ratio) -- is not too small), Lemma~\ref{lem:bi:matching} shows that the min-cost bi-bipartite matching found by \clove yields an optimal client-to-model match with probability close to 1.
+Furthermore, Lemma~\ref{lemma:gradient:update} demonstrates that as a consequence of this optimal match, the updated $K$ models $\boldsymbol{\theta}^2$, obtained by applying gradient updates from clients to their assigned models, are $\Delta$-proximal with high probability, provided that the learning rate $\eta$ is suitably chosen.

 In subsequent rounds, the $\Delta$-proximality of the models $\boldsymbol{\theta}^2$ enables the application of a similar argument, augmented by Corollary~\ref{cor:smaller}.
-With high probability, this implies that the updated models $\boldsymbol{\theta}^3$ not only remain $\Delta$-proximal, but also have a distance to their optimal counterparts that is a constant fraction $c_1$ times smaller, resulting from the gradient updates from their assigned clients.
-Thus, by induction, the proof of Theorem~\ref{thm:convg:bound} follows, provided $\delta T \ll 1$.
+With high probability, this implies that the updated $K$ models $\boldsymbol{\theta}^3$ not only remain $\Delta$-proximal, but also have a distance to their optimal counterparts that is a constant fraction $c_1$ times smaller, resulting from the gradient updates from their assigned clients.
+Thus, by induction, the proof of Theorem~\ref{thm:convg:bound} follows, provided $\delta$ is chosen such that $\delta T \ll 1$.